NilPointer-Software/bdfd-wiki/src/bdscript/unmute.md

 ```

 ### Parameters
-- `Muted` `(Type: String || Flag: Required)`: The name of the 'Muted' role (Case sensitive).
+- `Muted` `(Type: String || Flag: Required)`: The name of the "Muted" role (case sensitive).

 ### Permissions
-Required permissions that the bot must have for this function to work properly :
+Required permissions that the bot must have for this function to work properly:
 - `manageroles`

 ## Example